Get to know our expert facilitators

 Course facilitator for Gathering and Analysing Qualitative Data and Survey Design

-Lizzie is a Principal Research Officer at the Institute for Social Science Research.
-She has worked on both quantitative and qualitative research projects for mainly government departments and universities over the last twenty years.
+Lizzie is a Principal Research Assistant at ISSR.
+She has worked on both quantitative and qualitative research projects for clients including government departments and universities over the last twenty years.
 She has extensive experience in survey design and project management.
 In her previous role at Which?
-(Choice equivalent in the UK) to influence practical policy solutions, Lizzie worked with agencies to conduct qualitative fieldwork among audiences including children and adults.
+(Choice equivalent in the UK) influencing practical policy solutions, Lizzie worked with agencies to conduct qualitative fieldwork among audiences including children and adults.
 More recently at ISSR Lizzie has conducted individual interviews and facilitated group interviews.
 As well as conducting the interviews as part of the recent Try, Test and Learn evaluation, Lizzie was also a key contributor in the analysis of the qualitative data.
 In early 2024, Lizzie completed a project conducting individual interviews of stakeholders and community members in Queensland on the important topic of social isolation and loneliness.
 Currently, she is managing the fieldwork component of the Community Refugee Integration and Settlement Pilot (CRISP) program evaluation.

 Elizabeth HitchesMs Elizabeth Hitches